Feeling Anxious Daily? 7 Science-Backed Habits to Reduce Anxiety Naturally

 Why it helps :

-Journaling reduces clutter in the mind, minimizes over thinking and provides emotional distance against things that arouse anxiety.
-It likewise makes sense of things and provides a secure mechanism of expressing bad emotions.
+Journaling reduces clutter in the mind, minimizes over thinking and provides emotional distance against things that produce anxiety.
 We should always try to speak positive words & to change the negative thoughts.

 How to journal for anxiety